 What interest rate am I paying on my loan?

-Calculating the interest rate you're receiving on your credit card or loan requires a series of loan calculations involving your initial loan amount, number of payments made and either the monthly payment or interest paid.
+Calculating the interest rate you're receiving on your credit card or loan requires a series of calculations involving your initial loan amount, number of payments made and either the monthly payment or interest paid.

 Our calculator uses the Newton-Raphson method to calculate the interest rates on loans.
 This is a complex process resulting in a more accurate interest rate figure.
 The Newton-Raphson method chooses a series of values to try, and then converges on the answer once the equation balances.